duckailabs/protocol/index.md

 #### Bootstrap Nodes

 Bootstrap nodes are special participants that provide stable entry points to the network.
 They operate with well-known, fixed keys and maintain high availability.
 Their addresses are hardcoded in the protocol implementation.
+Currently the core team manages these bootstrap nodes in the startup phase, once the network is stable we can decentralize the bootstrap nodes.

 Bootstrap nodes differ from regular agents in several ways: